Monday, July 1, 2019

 Curt Liebich 1903/04: Black Forest Mill

-Men conveniently used hydropower to ease their manual labor in those times long passed when precipitations and snow water were still abundant in the Black Forest.
+Men conveniently used hydropower to ease their manual labor in those times long past, when precipitation and snowmelt were still abundant in the Black Forest.

 Michael Dilger 1820: Interior of a Glass-Blowing Workshop in the Black Forest

-Glass blowing was a significant activity in the Black Forest, for the wood was near to produce charcoal necessary to reach the high temperatures needed for melting glass.
+Glass blowing was a significant activity in the Black Forest because the wood was close to producing the charcoal needed to reach the high temperatures required to melt glass.
 The consequence was that at the beginning of the 19th century, no forests were left in the Black Forest.
-Thanks to a rigorous program of reforestation by the Baden government, the erosion of the mountains was avoided.
+Thanks to a rigorous reforestation program by the Baden government, the erosion of the mountains was prevented.

 Georg Michael Zimmermann 1902: The Höllental Railway near the Ravenna Bridge

 Red Baron loves steam trains.
 Admire the engine pulling the train up the Höllental.
-Here the frame maker tried to extend the motive cutting it into the wooden frame.
+Here, the frame maker tried to extend the motive by cutting it into the wooden frame.

 Hermann Dischler 1904: Winter Morning in the Black Forest